List of Formula One constructors

 Formula One (F1) is the highest class of open-wheel racing defined by the Fédération Internationale de l'Automobile (FIA), motorsport's world governing body.
 The formula in the name alludes to a series of rules established by the FIA to which all participants and vehicles are required to conform.
+Constructors are people or corporate entities which design key parts of Formula One cars that have competed or are intended to compete in the FIA Formula One World Championship.
+Since 1981, it has been a requirement that each competitor must have the exclusive rights to the use of certain key parts of their car; in 2018, these parts were the survival cell, the front impact structure, the roll structures and bodywork.

 Each year, the F1 World Championship season is held, consisting of a series of races, known as Grands Prix, held usually on purpose-built circuits, and in a few cases on closed city streets.
 Constructors are awarded points based on the finishing position of each of their two drivers at each Grand Prix, and the constructor who accumulates the most points over each championship is crowned that year's World Constructors' Champion.
-As of the 2025 São Paulo Grand Prix, there have been 172 Formula One constructors who have raced at least one of the 1,146 FIA World Championship races since the first such event, the 1950 British Grand Prix.
+As of the 2026 Azerbaijan Grand Prix, there have been 174 Formula One constructors who have raced at least one of the 1,164 FIA World Championship races since the first such event, the 1950 British Grand Prix.

-Constructors are people or corporate entities which design key parts of Formula One cars that have competed or are intended to compete in the FIA World Championship.
-Since 1981, it has been a requirement that each competitor must have the exclusive rights to the use of certain key parts of their car; in 2018, these parts were the survival cell, the front impact structure, the roll structures and bodywork.